International Music Score Library Project: Closure and reopening

 On 21 April 2011, the Music Publishers Association (UK) issued a DMCA takedown notice against the IMSLP.
-Go Daddy, the domain name registrar for the IMSLP, removed the domain name "imslp.org", leaving it inaccessible.
+GoDaddy, the domain name registrar for the IMSLP, removed the domain name "imslp.org", leaving it inaccessible.
 The MPA's argument was similar to that made in 2007 by Universal Edition.
 In particular, the MPA claimed that Rachmaninoff's 1913 choral symphony The Bells violated US and EU copyright.
 According to the IMSLP, the action is without any merit.
 Almost 24 hours later, the MPA (UK) announced on Twitter that they had asked Go Daddy to reinstate the domain name.

-On November 7, 2017, the IMSLP received a cease and desist letter from the heirs of Sergei Prokofiev expressing concern that the composer's music was available for download in countries where his music was still under copyright protection.
-This demand was followed up by a separate letter from the National Music Publishers Association on January 19, 2018.
-On February 23, 2018, access to all compositions by Prokofiev was blocked by the IMSLP in response to these legal threats.
-The issues were partially resolved on the IMSLP forums in July 2018, resulting in the reupload of Prokofiev's pre-1923 works.
-In August, the remainder of Prokofiev's works were reuploaded so that they would only be available in the countries they are allowed in.

 Subscription introduction

 On December 27, 2015, the IMSLP moved to a subscription-based model, where users are expected to pay to avoid a waiting period on some of the files available on the site, and to access certain newly uploaded files.
-Users who have not paid are subject to a 15-second waiting period on certain files (excluding Creative Commons-licensed files that constitute a majority of the site's files), are required to wait up to two days to access newly uploaded files, and are shown advertising.
+Users who have not paid are subject to a 15-second waiting period on certain files (excluding Creative Commons-licensed files that constitute a majority of the site's files), and are required to wait up to two days to access newly uploaded files.

 The project leader Edward Guo claimed the changes were made because the level of funding was "not sustainable in the long run", but also noted: